 Grade 2-D Diesel, commonly known as No. 2 Diesel, is the global standard diesel fuel used across transportation, power generation, agriculture, mining, construction, and industrial sectors.
-It is a middle-distillate petroleum product optimized for high energy output, reliable ignition, and long engine life.
+It is a middle-distillate petroleum product refined from crude oil and optimized for high energy output, reliable ignition, and engine durability.

-This grade provides the best balance of power, efficiency, and cost, making it the preferred fuel for on-road and off-road compression-ignition engines operating under normal climatic conditions.
+This grade offers the best balance of power, efficiency, and cost, making it the preferred diesel fuel for on-road and off-road compression-ignition engines operating under normal climatic conditions.

 Physical & Chemical Properties